December 2015 - even the weather hasn't stopped us.

 A friendly and active club on the shores of the Firth of Forth, a few miles from the centre of Edinburgh and in the heart of the thriving community of Portobello.

 Our base is a small dinghy park on the Portobello Promenade near the bottom of Bath Street.
 Here we store members' boats and our safety boats.
 Although we have no changing rooms on site, members can use the Portobello Swim Centre facilities for a small charge.

 Sailing: We have a diverse dinghy fleet with both racing and cruising craft.
 We have three Wayfarers and a Wanderer, and their crews regularly sail to the islands of the Forth.
 We race every other Sunday afternoon over the season and on non-racing weeks, there is rescue cover.
-We have seven club boats - two RS Fevas, two Laser Picos, two 420s and a Leader which can be used by suitably qualified members.
-We believe we have the biggst RS Feva fleet in any club in Scotland with eleven boats.
+We have thirteen club boats - two RS Fevas, seven Laser Picos, two 420s, a Hobie Cat and a Leader which can be used by suitably qualified members.
+We believe we have the biggest RS Feva fleet in any club in Scotland with eleven boats.

 Kayaking: Members' boats include sea kayaks and open canoes, and the club has two kayaks and two sit on tops and several ordinary kayaks which can be used by suitably qualified members.
 We run two star course for children and adults around twice a year.

 Rowing: Portobello is one of the largest and best known coastal rowing clubs in Scotland.
 Rowing takes place almost every day and most evenings during the summer.
 We also row through the winter every weekend and some weekdays, depending on the weather.

 Longer trips to destinations around the Firth are undertaken and boats are trailed across Scotland for Regattas and expedition rows which this year have included Lewis, Loch Shiel and even North Berwick.